KateG20/app-creator/README.md

-# app-creator
+# App-creator

 A Clojure app designed to easily create:
-- scripts for creating database (currently: only for Postgresql)
+- scripts for creating and filling databases (currently: only for Postgresql)
 - server projects with handlers (currently: only with Spring Framework)
 - client projects with API requests (currently: only mobile app for Android)
 - files for your apps and databases quick containerization (currently: only with Docker)